-It is especially important to inform your doctor if you are taking:
+It is especially important to inform your doctor if you are

-- Other anticholinergic medicines, effects and side effects of both medications can be enhanced. - Cholinergics as they can reduce the effect of Solifenacin. - Medicines, like metoclopramide and cisapride, which make the digestive system work faster.
-Solifenacin can reduce their effect. - Medicines, like ketoconazole, ritonavir, nelfinavir, intraconazole, verapamil and diltiazem, which decrease the rate at which Solifenacin is broken down by the body.

-- Medicines like rifampicin, phenytoin and carbamazepine, as they may increase the rate at which Solifenacin is broken down by the body. - Medicines such as bisphosphonates, that can cause or exacerbate inflammation of the gullet (oesophagitis).
+- Other anticholinergic medicines, effects and side effects - of both medications can be enhanced.
+Cholinergics as they can reduce the effect of - Solifenacin.
+Medicines, like metoclopramide and cisapride, which - make the digestive system work faster.
+Solifenacin can reduce their effect.
+Medicines, like ketoconazole, ritonavir, nelfinavir, - intraconazole, verapamil and diltiazem, which decrease the rate at which Solifenacin is broken down Medicines like rifampicin, phenytoin and - carbamazepine, as they may increase the rate at which Solifenacin is broken down by the body.
+Medicines such as bisphosphonates, that can cause or exacerbate inflammation of the gullet (oesophagitis).

-Solifenacin with food, drink and alcohol

-Solifenacin can be taken with or without food, depending on your preference.
+Solifenacin with food, drink and alcohol Solifenacin can be taken with or without food, depending on